 Reusing candles and ritual ingredients

-Some ritual elements are suitable for reuse and others instead must never be reused.
+Some ritual elements are suitable for reuse and others must never be reused.
 Here is a list of which ingredients are reusable, which are not, and others that may be.

 Not reusable ingredients